2024 Valencia residential complex fire: Investigation

 The investigation concluded that the tragedy actually began in an eighth-floor apartment of the 14-story residential complex due to a leak in the refrigerant system of a fridge.
 The leaking gas, isobutane, is highly flammable and can ignite even at room temperature.
 While investigators could not conclusively determine the exact cause of ignition, they suggest that static electricity or a small spark could have set off the blaze.
 The report also acknowledges the possibility of an electrical fault but notes that much of the wiring was destroyed in the fire, making it impossible to confirm.

 The fire rapidly intensified when it reached the building’s exterior cladding, which consisted of aluminum composite panels with a polyethylene core, materials known for their flammability but legal when installed.
 These panels, combined with strong winds, allowed the fire to spread quickly, engulfing the entire building.
 The temperatures reached over 1,000 degrees Celsius in some areas, as evidenced by the complete destruction of supposedly fire-resistant materials like gypsum walls.
 At such extreme heat, the aluminum panels melted, dripping and spreading flaming material across the façade, further accelerating the fire’s progression.

 Additionally, several fire safety systems, including alarms, sprinklers, and smoke detectors, failed to function properly during the fire.
 Residents reported that water flow from fire suppression systems was inadequate, which may have been due to power being cut, rendering pressure pumps ineffective.
 This, combined with the building’s design flaws, including poor evacuation routes, made it difficult for many residents to escape.

 Victims

-Initially fifteen people were hospitalized, including six firefighters and a child.
-By February 24, emergency services had confirmed ten fatalities, including four members of the same family with two little children, a 14 year old girl, and an elderly couple.
+Fifteen people were hospitalized, including six firefighters and a child.
+By February 24, emergency services had confirmed 10 fatalities, including four members of the same family with two little children, a 14-year-old girl, and an elderly couple.
 The fatalities were identified as nine Spanish nationals and a Russian citizen.

-It is the deadliest fire in Valencia since an arson in 1447 that gutted the city center and claimed 10 lives.
+It was the deadliest fire in Valencia since an arson in 1447 that gutted the city center and claimed 10 lives.